vbookshelf/Offline-MedAi-Console/README.md

 <strong>Turn on FileVault Disk Encryption</strong>

 FileVault is a built-in macOS security feature that provides full-disk encryption.
-This ensures that if a Mac is lost or stolen the files n it cannot be accessed.
+This ensures that if a Mac is lost or stolen the files cannot be accessed.

 <i>System Settings > Privacy & Security > Scroll down to FileVault</i>